Charlie Puth: 2015–2016: "See You Again" and Nine Track Mind

-In early 2015, Puth signed with APG/Atlantic and his previous records were removed from iTunes.
+In early 2015, Puth signed with APG/Atlantic, and his previous records were removed from iTunes.
 In February 2015, Puth released his debut single "Marvin Gaye", which features American singer-songwriter Meghan Trainor.
 The single has been certified 2× Platinum in Australia, topped the charts in New Zealand, Ireland, and the United Kingdom, and peaked at number 21 on the US Billboard Hot 100.
-Puth wrote, co-produced, and was featured on a song with Wiz Khalifa, "See You Again", a tribute to the late Paul Walker, included in the Furious 7 soundtrack.
+Puth wrote, co-produced, and was featured on a song with Wiz Khalifa, "See You Again", a tribute to Paul Walker, included in the Furious 7 soundtrack.
 While Khalifa wrote the rap lyrics, the rest of the song has been credited to Puth.
-The song peaked at number one on the Hot 100 chart for 12 non-consecutive weeks.
+The song peaked at number 1 on the Hot 100 chart for twelve non-consecutive weeks.
 "See You Again" was nominated for three Grammy Awards: Song of the Year, Best Pop Duo/Group Performance and Best Song Written for Visual Media.
 It was also shortlisted for the Song of the Year for the BBC Music Awards and was nominated for the Golden Globe Award for Best Original Song at the 73rd Golden Globe Awards.
 He produced the song "Slow Motion" for Trey Songz and has arranged sessions with Jason Derulo and Lil Wayne.